 For a 1mVpeak, 1kHz sine wave, enter:

-The first number is the offset in volts, the second number is the peak voltage, and the third number is the frequency in Hertz.
+The first number is the offset in volts, the second number is the peak voltage (in volts), and the third number is the frequency in Hertz.
 You can also use scientific notation, such as 1E-03 (lower case e will have the same effect as SPICE is not case sensitive).

 We will be wanting to measure the voltage across the load resistor Rload, so click on the net and press aa to enter a netname for the test point (I tend to use "n1", "n2", "a1", "output" etc...)